spendierk/TKET_website/what_is_TKET.rst

 TKET is an open-source quantum software development kit (SDK) for gate-based quantum computers.
 It compiles and optimizes quantum circuits, including the optimization of quantum kernels—a combination of quantum and classical operations—ensuring compatibility and high performance on various quantum devices and simulators.
 Additionally, TKET facilitates the dispatch of these optimized kernels to the quantum computer and processes the received counts, or measurement outcomes, from the quantum computation.
 TKET is a platform-agnostic software and extracts the most out of the available noisy intermediate-scale quantum (NISQ) devices of today.

 TKET is available under the Apache 2 license and implemented in C++, with a Python module, ``pytket``, providing a more accessible interface for users.
 This arrangement leverages the high performance of C++ for core operations while utilizing Python for tasks like network communication and result processing.
-TKET integrates with a wide range of quantum computing platforms and frameworks through extension modules, such as ``pytket-quantinuum`` for Quantinuum hardware and ``pytket-qiskit`` for IBM's Qiskit and their IBM Quantum systems, among others.
+TKET integrates with a wide range of quantum computing platforms and frameworks through extension modules, such as ``pytket-quantinuum`` for Quantinuum hardware and ``pytket-qiskit`` for IBM's quantum SDK Qiskit and their quantum systems, among others.

 Why TKET?
 ==============